-Egypt Home to the park's newest attraction, a unique spin coaster called Cobra's Curse featuring a 70ft vertical lift and an encounter with an 80ft snake.
+Egypt Home to a unique spin coaster called Cobra's Curse featuring a 70ft vertical lift and an encounter with an 80ft snake.
 There's also Montu, one of the tallest and longest inverted roller coasters in the world.

-Pantopia The newly reimagined Pantopia drips with elaborate jewels and features animal- and travel-themed restaurants, entertainment, shopping, a recently renovated indoor theater and rides, of course.
+Pantopia The reimagined Pantopia drips with elaborate jewels and features animal- and travel-themed restaurants, entertainment, shopping, an indoor theater, and rides, of course.
 At its center is Falcon's Fury, a 335ft-high freestanding drop tower (America's tallest) that plunges riders earthward at 60mph.

 Serengeti Plain This 65-acre habitat mimics the African plains, with hundreds of free-roaming animals including reticulated giraffes, rhinos and wildebeests.
 You can view it from the Serengeti Railway train ride, a Skyride gondola, various walkways or the Serengeti Safari Tour (from $29 to $44 per person), which lets you out of the truck to feed giraffes.

 Edge of Africa A newer region offering a walking safari with sightings of hippopotamuses, lions, lemurs, meerkats and crocodiles in an apparently abandoned African fishing village.
-Also here is the ride Cheetah Hunt, a low-to-the-ground scream-fest meant to mimic a cheetah's acceleration, and a seasonal night tour that focuses on the nocturnal behavior of hippos and lions ($75 per person).
+Also here is the ride Cheetah Hunt, a low-to-the-ground scream-fest meant to mimic a cheetah's acceleration.

 Morocco You'll find Gwazi, a huge but traditional wooden coaster, along with monkey and ape encounters and the Moroccan Palace Theater, which puts on Iceploration, the park's most impressive ice show, combining world-class skaters, larger-than-life puppets, original music and animal stars.
 It's close to the other main animal exhibits in Egypt and Nairobi.